grobian/carbon-c-relay/README.md

 specify the use of UDP or TCP to connect to the remote server.
 When omitted this defaults to a TCP connection.

-A `forward` cluster simply sends everything it receives to all defined members (host addresses).
+The `forward` and `file` clusters simply send everything they receive to all defined members (host addresses or files).
 The `any_of` cluster is a small variant of the `forward` cluster, but instead of sending to all defined members, it sends each incoming metric to one of defined members.
 This is not much useful in itself, but since any of the members can receive